Buy a hunting, angling or trapping licence through HAL — the government’s hunting, angling and trapping licence system.

 Whether you are an in-province, out-of-province or out-of-country hunter, there is important residency and licence information that you will need to know before buying a licence.

 The hunting opportunities available to you are based on your residency.
 Ensure you understand the residency requirements and select the correct residency type when purchasing your licence.

 - Canadian resident whose principal residence is in Saskatchewan, who has been living in the province for three months prior to applying for a licence and possesses a valid Saskatchewan Health Services Card.

-- member of the regular force of the Canadian Armed Forces or RCMP who is stationed and residing in the province; or
+- member of the regular force of the Canadian Armed Forces who is stationed and residing in the province; or

 - member of the regular force of the Canadian Armed Forces who was a Saskatchewan resident when recruited or deployed from the province.